Kyleg142/localsage/README.md

 ### Getting Started ✔️
 Configuration is done entirely through interactive commands.
 You never have to touch a config file.
-1. Configure a profile with `!profileadd`.
+1. Configure a profile with `!profile add`.
-2. Type `!switch` to switch to your new profile.
+2. Type `!profile switch` to switch to your new profile.
 3. Use `!ctx` to set your context length.
 4. (Optional) Set your own system prompt with `!prompt` or an API key with `!key`.